 - What would a dazzling, bright smile mean to a 48-year-old breast cancer survivor who has finally been declared cancer-free after a year of chemo that damaged her teeth?

-Speaking of an untapped niche, would a newly-diagnosed cancer patient be interested in an educational webinar or booklet on oral care for people receiving chemotherapy?
+Imagine the unique and compelling tripwires you could create for each of these audiences!
+Imagine: would a newly-diagnosed cancer patient be interested in an educational webinar or free booklet on oral care for people receiving chemotherapy?
 Would her oncologist or cancer support group be likely to send her to that webinar if you shared the registration details?
 Would she be likely to become your patient or refer friends and family (and other cancer patients) to you after you demonstrated your expertise, caring and compassion for cancer patients during the webinar?

 How do you make your dental practice stand out?
 Focus your marketing campaign on ONE customer and find out what clean, white teeth mean to them on a deep level (the benefit).
 Then dig even deeper until you discover what I call “the benefit of the benefit.”